 Climate and Clothing

-In Stockholm in late March the temperatures can vary from -5 to 5 °C and there may still be snow on the ground.
+In Gothenburg in late March the temperatures can vary from 0 to 5 °C. There is always a chance of rain in Gothenburg.
 Weather information and forecasts: www.smhi.se (Swedish Meteorological and Hydrological Institute)

 Passport and Visas

 Delegates are advised to contact the nearest embassy, consulate or travel agency for information about the passport and visa requirements from their country for entry to Sweden.

 The Swedish monetary unit is the Swedish krona (SEK), divided into 100 öre.
 In November 2019: Euro 1 = SEK 10.54, USD 1 = SEK 9.49, GBP 1 = SEK 12.49.
 Major credit cards are accepted almost everywhere.
 There are several currency exchange offices and cash dispensers at Stockholm Arlanda International Airport and in Stockholm.
 Please note: Please note: Don’t change too much currency before coming to Gothenburg.
 Most shops are cashless in Sweden and we recommend you to bring a credit card that is open for transactions made abroad.